 Mayor and Mayoress:

-- The Deputy Mayor does not have any special requirements although he is a diabetic and does not eat desserts but will have cheese and biscuits
+- The Mayor does not have any special requirements although he is a diabetic and does not eat desserts but will have cheese and biscuits

-- The Deputy Mayor drinks decaf coffee
+- The Mayor drinks decaf coffee and sparkling bottled water

-- The Deputy Mayoress drinks non-sparkling bottled water
+- The Mayoress drinks non-sparkling bottled water

 - They do not drink alcohol